filter

 Keep only rows where the log column contains the string “ERROR”.
 Note that the contains() function is case-sensitive.

-filter log ~ <foo bar baz>
+filter <foo bar -baz>

-Keep only rows where some column, converted to string if necessary, contains foo, bar, and baz search terms, in any order.
+Keep only rows where some column, converted to string if necessary, contains foo and bar, but not baz (case-insensitive).

 filter log ~ error